About Us

 We firmly believe that learning is a lifelong pursuit.

-Little Metal Foxes offers live jewelry and related classes, lectures and demonstrations with limited enrollment to maximize individual learning for makers at all levels wanting to acquire skills and connect with the jewelry community from around the world, while receiving knowledge from experienced and passionate instructors.
+Little Metal Foxes offers live, online jewelry and related classes, lectures and demonstrations with limited enrollment to maximize individual learning for makers at all levels wanting to acquire skills and connect with the jewelry community from around the world, while receiving knowledge from experienced and passionate instructors.

 Who We Are